nikitazu/jphtml/README.md

 * Try to detect chapters
 * Allow to setup which parts of speech to highlight
 * Allow to setup which Kanji are names
+* Allow to setup MeCab executable path
+* Try to use alternatives to MeCab as a backend
+* Try to build on windows

 # 3rd party dependencies